National Assembly of the Philippines: Restoration of the bicameral legislature

 Quezon was barred by the 1935 Constitution to serve as president beyond 1941.
 He orchestrated a set of amendments to the constitution that included restoring the bicameral legislature.
 It provided for the replacement of the National Assembly by the Congress of the Philippines, composed of a Senate and a House of Representatives.
 Unlike the Jones Law Senate (1916 to 1935), whereby two senators were elected from each of the twelve senatorial districts the Philippines was divided into, the 1940 Amendments prescribed that all the 24 senators were to be elected at-large.
 They were to serve for a staggered 6-year term, so that one-third of the Senate membership is replaced every two years.
 Similar to the National Assembly, the House of Representatives had a cap of 120 members.
 The amendments which were contained under Resolution No. 38 were adopted by the National Assembly on September 15, 1939, and were ratified in a plebiscite on June 18, 1940.
 U.S. President Franklin D. Roosevelt approved it on December 2, 1940, effectively paving the way for the abolition of the National Assembly after the incumbency of those elected in 1938 on December 30, 1941.

 Outbreak of World War II

 Concerns about international conflict and the first stages of the World War II stretched throughout most of the Second National Assembly.
 In 1940, the National Assembly declared a state of national emergency which gave the President extensive emergency powers.
 On December 8, 1941, Japan attacked the Philippines a few hours after attacking Pearl Harbor.
 The National Assembly lost no time in enacting substantive legislation diverting all remaining funds for national defense and declaring a state of total emergency.
 It furthered the emergency powers already granted to the President, such as the transfer of the seat of government and the extension of the effectivity of lapsing laws.
-In its last act, the National Assembly certified the results of the 1941 elections where Manuel L. Quezon and Sergio Osmeña were reelected as president and vice president, respectively.
+In its last act, the National Assembly certified the results of the 1941 elections which reelected Manuel L. Quezon and Sergio Osmeña as president and vice president, respectively.